teleportaloo/PDX-Bus/README.markdown

     [Creative Commons Attribution License](http://creativecommons.org/licenses/by/3.0/)- location [soundbible.com](http://soundbible.com/1695-Train-Honk-Horn-2x.html).

+* QR Code Scanning - ZXing library [http://http://code.google.com/p/zxing/] is Apache 2.0 licensed with changes by A.R.Wallace.

-* Leah Culver - Pull to Refresh: [http://github.com/leah/PullToRefresh]
+* Leah Culver - Pull to Refresh: [http://github.com/leah/PullToRefresh] - license below:

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the